 #1.
 It measures a variety of workouts: (though not all!)

-The Fitbit Inspire 2 measures walks, runs, swimming (yes- laps included! ) , biking (haven’t tried it -can’t tell you how accurate it is) and it says it measures yoga too- though I haven’t tried this either.
+The Fitbit Inspire 2 measures walk, runs, swimming (yes- laps included! ), biking (haven’t tried it -can’t tell you how accurate it is) and it says it measures yoga too- though I haven’t tried this either.

 I did notice that my band workouts cannot be measured, although I can call it “weights”- but it isn’t- and when I do a 30 minutes free weights workout- it measures it as a mere 80-90 calories worth- when this is -in my opinion- not the point of working out with weights.

-It doesn’t have a built in GPS -or a music streamer- but I run with my phone anyway- and swim with my Syryn waterproof MP3 -now this– is a must have for swimmers in my opinion- it is a definite need(!) if you love swimming -here is a link to a previous posts I wrote on this-
+It doesn’t have a built-in GPS -or a music streamer- but I run with my phone anyway- and swim with my Syryn waterproof MP3 -now this– is a must-have for swimmers in my opinion- it is a definite need(!) if you love swimming -here is a link to a previous post I wrote on this-

 (Again- no shares or affiliated nothing).

 Why do I need to measure my workouts?

 Well- again- this isn’t exactly a question of “need” but of “want”.